-My advice is to start your own business and I feel sorry for any guy who has to be subjected to colleagues for 50 hours a week talking about sportsball or bridal showers.
-Some of the worst people I’ve met were people I worked with – petty, non-violent, sociopaths like Marni the office manager who smoked a pack a day and ate burger king for breakfast.
+My advice is to start your own business and I feel sorry for any guy who has to be subjected to colleagues for 50 hours a week talking about sportsball.
+Some of the most negative people I’ve met were people I worked with.

 The same applies to your own business.
 Being a benevolent dictator of the walled garden that is RLD, I censor most of the negative comments on my site, but for the sake of instruction, I’ll respond to some negative comments in a professional way because I think other guys can benefit from the back and forth.